riyakko/Iskonek/README.md

 **Usage**
 1. **Launch the Application:**
 - Run the JAR file or use the Maven command above.
-- Log in using a valid Student ID (test data available in iskonek.db).
+- Log in using a valid Student ID (test data available in iskonek.db); enroll if ID is not available.
 2. **My Profile:**
 - View/edit personal details (e.g., name, contact, guardian info).
 3. **My Student Ledger:**